Long-stay, relocation and monthly budget guide

 The Algarve is one of Portugal’s more expensive property regions.
 A 2026 regional benchmark places the Algarve around €3,295 per square metre, while prime areas and newer properties can go higher.
 Faro itself contains very different markets: central apartments, older historic buildings, suburban family homes, airport-adjacent zones, university areas and nearby towns that may compete for the same buyer.

 Foreign buyers may be able to obtain a mortgage in Portugal, but conditions depend on residence status, income, documents, loan-to-value, bank risk appetite and the property itself.
-A buyer should look beyond the monthly mortgage payment and include valuation, taxes, notary, registry, legal advice, condominium fees, insurance and maintenance.
+A buyer needs to look beyond the monthly mortgage payment and include valuation, taxes, notary, registry, legal advice, condominium fees, insurance, maintenance and the cost of being wrong about a property.

 Attractive streets and old buildings need legal and structural checks before any property decision.